bm98/dump1090/README.md

 You can probably just run "make" after installing the required dependencies.
 Binaries are built in the source directory; you will need to arrange to install them (and a method for starting them) yourself.

+# Change notes within 3.6.2.1

+20180910
+added some more null value checks - indicates mostly '- - -' when the value is null added swithing to STD BARO (1013.25) when crossing TA (default 20000ft - QHN correction) Config file should allow to change the TA level by defining the variable:
+  DefaultTransitionAltitude = 10000   // [ft]  enter whatever you think is appropriate added nav_qnh to infowindow

+EOD